 Irene Konev is a native of Clackamas County, and has called Canby home for over eleven years.

 Konev has been a government leader for the last seven years, serving as the Senior Community Outreach Coordinator for the Portland City Auditor’s Independent Police Review.
 Irene Konev has a passion for entrepreneurship and loves to support small businesses.
 She ran for Canby City Council in November 2016.
-She is currently running for Clackamas Community College Board.
+She is now a Clackamas Community College Board Member.

 Why Clackamas Community College board?

 Irene Konev knows how hard it is for parents to finish college while raising a family and she wants to reduce barriers for all students going back to school.